Yamanochaya (山の茶屋), Hakone

 Cheers with a cup of welcome hot tea!

 We arrived around dinner time, and the waitress started to prepare dinner for us.It was a Kaiseki dinner with over 20 courses.
-All the ingredients are freshly catched, all the vegetables are planted by the ryokan backyard.
+All the fish are freshly caught, the vegetables are planted by the ryokan backyard.

 Strongly recommended by the staff, the homemade plum wine was really good - sweet and with a lovely twist of sourness.